MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/h-platform-automation-and-devops.md

 ***Design Recommendations***

--   Establish a cross-cutting central DevOps "Platform Team" to build, manage and maintain the "North Star" architecture.
+- Establish a cross functional DevOps **Platform Team** to build, manage and maintain your **Enterprise Scale** architecture.

+  This team should include members from your central IT, security, compliance, and business units teams to ensure a wide spectrum of your enterprise is represented.

--   The list below presents a recommended set of DevOps roles for the central "Platform Team".
+  The list below presents a recommended set of DevOps roles for the central **Platform Team**.

 -   **PlatformOps** (Platform Operations) to